-The first meeting can include an explanation of the program and what supports the Coach provides - this is another reason why it's important to have program language prepared (see Fair Futures Program Manual Section 9).
-Often, the parent(s)/foster parent(s) are very happy to hear that someone is helping the young person with his/her academic progress and career path.
+The first meeting can include an explanation of the program and what supports the Coach provides - this is another reason why it's important to have program language prepared (see Fair Futures Juvenile Justice Program Manual Section 9).
+Often times, the parent is very happy to hear that someone is helping the young person with his/her academic progress and career path.

-After the initial engagement, the Coach should follow up with the parent(s)/foster parent(s) as needed.
-If there is no information to gain, the Coach can inform them of the young person's progress, share information, and celebrate the young person, whenever possible.
+After the initial engagement, the Coach should follow up with the parent regularly and as needed.
+The Coach can inform them of the young person's progress, share information, and celebrate the young person, whenever possible.